brapstu/Notepad--/README.md

 You can create and open documents in this normal ass text editor.

+v1.1.1 changelog:
+- You can make new lines by pressing return
+- Scroll bar

 v1.1.0 changelog:
 - Save button
 - New button changes behavior based on if the file is saved or not